WeblateOrg/weblate/docs/admin/languages.rst

 Ambiguous language codes and macrolanguages
 -------------------------------------------

-In many cases it is not a good idea to use macro language code for a translation.
+In many cases it is not a good idea to use macrolanguage code for a translation.
 The typical problematic case might be Kurdish language, which might be written in Arabic or Latin script, depending on actual variant.
-To get correct behavior in Weblate, it is recommended to use individual language codes only and avoid macro languages.
+To get correct behavior in Weblate, it is recommended to use individual language codes only and avoid macrolanguages.

 .. seealso::